Code360In/katacoda-scenarios-32/docker-oracle/step4.md

 `sqlplus mickey/mickey@localhost/SALESPDB`{{execute T2}}

 The mickey account currently doesn't have "Create Session" Privilege.
+Press Ctrl+C to break out of the the login program.

 Switch to terminal 1.
 As SYSTEM user, grant micky the  "create session" permission.